Explicit rates of approximation in the CLT for quadratic forms: Results

-By $c, c_1,c_2,\dots $ we shall denote absolute positive constants.
-If a constant depends on, say,~$s$,\, then we shall point out the dependence writing $c_s$ or $c(s)$.
-We denote by \,$c$ \,universal constants which might be different in different places of the text.
-Furthermore, in the conditions of theorems and lemmas (see, e.g., Theorem \ref{T1.3}, \ref{T1.5f} and the proofs of Theorems \ref{T1.5}, \ref{T1.6} and~\ref{T2.1}) we write $c_0$ for an {\it arbitrary} positive absolute constant, for example one may choose $c_0=1$.
-We shall write $A\ll B$, if there exists an absolute constant $c$ such that $A\leq c\4 B$.
-Similarly, $A\ll_s B$, if $A\leq c(s)\4 B$.
-We shall also write $A\asymp_s B$ if $A\ll_s B\ll_s A$.
-By $ \lceil \a \rceil$ we shall denote the integer part of a number $\a$.
+By $c, c_1,c_2,\ldots$ we denote absolute positive constants.
+If a constant depends on, say, $s$, then we point out the dependence writing $c_s$ or $c(s)$.
+We denote by $c$ universal constants which might be different in different places of the text.
+Furthermore, in the conditions of theorems and lemmas (see, e.g., Theorem \ref{T13} and the proofs of Theorems \ref{T15}, \ref{T16} and \ref{T21}) we write $c_0$ for an \textit{arbitrary} positive absolute constant; for example, one may choose $c_0=1$.
+We write $A\ll B$ if there exists an absolute constant $c$ such that $A\leq c B$.
+Similarly, $A\ll_s B$ if $A\leq c(s) B$.
+We also write $A\asymp_s B$ if $A\ll_s B\ll_s A$.
+By $ \lfloor\a\rfloor$ we denote the largest integer not greater than $\a$.